nextcord/nextcord/docs/interactions.rst

             self.count = 0

         @nextcord.slash_command()
-        async def slash_example_cog_command(self, interaction):
+        async def slash_example_cog_command(self, interaction: Interaction):
-            await interaction.response.send_message("Hello i am a slash command in a cog!")
+            await interaction.response.send_message("Hello I am a slash command in a cog!")

 The example shown above responds to a user when they do a slash command.
-It is identical to a normal slash command and to normal commands in general.
+Its function is the same as a slash command on the client, adjusted to work in a class, only its decorator is different.

 How To Make Context Menu Commands
 ---------------------------------
-Context Menu commands display commands on a menu of a message/user.
+Context Menu commands display commands on the right-click menu of a message/user.

 User Commands
 ~~~~~~~~~~~~~~
-What we show below just dumps the user's username but should be enough to get the point.
+The following code simply prints out the name of the member it was performed on, but can be used for more complex actions too:

 .. code-block:: python3

     @client.user_command()
-    async def hello(interaction, member):
+    async def hello(interaction: Interaction, member: Member):
         await interaction.response.send_message(f"Hello! {member}")

 Message Commands
 ~~~~~~~~~~~~~~~~~
-Below is a simple example of message command that says the message given.
+The following is a simple example of a message command which sends the content of the target message as an ephemeral response to the user who invoked it.

 .. code-block:: python3

     @client.message_command()
-    async def say(interaction, message: Message):
+    async def say(interaction: Interaction, message: Message):
-        await interaction.response.send_message(f"{message}")
+        await interaction.response.send_message(message.content, ephemeral=True)